 negotiation with State Parks and the owners of the Porto Bodega Marina property

 will be needed to complete this alignment.
-An Initial study of this phase of

 The estimated cost of this phase of the project is $2.4

 The next step for Regional Parks in the Bodega Bay

 Pedestrian and Bicycle Trail Project is to complete the Coastal Prairie Trail

 phase of the project.
 To receive existing grant funding, this

 project phase needs to have the regulatory permits issued, complete the federal environmental review process, complete

 a cooperative agreement with State Parks, and be ready for bidding by August 2013.